 Prints and posters that follow a botanical theme will also help to bring the outdoors in, so opt for art work that feature flora and fauna.

-Getting your desk chair all wrong, is soooo 2020 and one of the top home office design mistakes.
-While ‘proper’ desk chairs might not always look as stylish as that scalloped, velvet tub chair you’ve be eyeing up, they offer the right support for your back, which is worth its weight in gold!
+Getting your desk chair all wrong is one of the top home office design mistakes and will hugely impact how your day-to-day feels.
+While 'proper' desk chairs might not always look as stylish as that scalloped, velvet tub chair you've been eyeing up, they offer the right support for your back, which is worth its weight in gold!

 Lucinda Newbound, Senior Ergonomics Advisor at Back in Action advises, 'When it comes to picking the perfect desk chair, think about how much time you are spending sitting and how you prefer to sit.
 Think of your office chair like a life partner and ask yourself would you prefer a swivel chair, something with arms and a headrest or are you up and down from your chair taking calls?
 The reason for this is you’ll probably spend more time with your chair than almost anyone or anything else in your life!'

-When planning your home office, don’t forget to include some all important storage space.
-If your job involves a lot of ‘stuff’, give it a dedicated cupboard with a trolley you can wheel desk-side when it need it, but tuck away again at the end of the day.
+When planning your workspace, don't forget to include some all-important home office storage ideas.
+If your job involves a lot of 'stuff', give it a dedicated cupboard with a trolley you can wheel desk-side when it needs it, but tuck away again at the end of the day.
 Boxes, files and jars are all handy vessels for keeping paperwork and stationery under control and should help to encourage the rest of the household to be just as tidy!

 Attics and loft spaces across the country, found themselves being converted to offices back in 2020, and it's easy to see why.
 Tucked out of the way at the top of the house, you can close the door at the end of a working day, and not have to witness anything work-related until you are next back at your desk.
 It also means you don't eat into any of your living space downstairs, or any of the bedrooms too.

-But there is no denying their awkward shapes often throw up home office design mistakes in the making.
-Opting for bespoke storage or cupboards to use the space to it’s highest potential, is definitely an investment that will pay off.
+But there is no denying their awkwardly shaped home office layouts often throw up design mistakes in the making.
+Opting for bespoke storage or cupboards to use the space to it's highest potential, is definitely an investment that will pay off.

 Senior Designer at Neville Johnson, Simon Tcherniak, says: 'The big advantage of bespoke furniture is of course that it can fill the space and cope with any idiosyncrasies.
 It is amazing how much storage you gain by going high up the wall, and if you make it no deeper than it needs to be your room will still feel spacious.
 Your designer can measure exactly what needs to be housed or displayed and make sure that it will all fit, look good and be accessible.'